 What you focus on with recognition will increase.

 Do you create certificates?
 Do you hand out trophies?
 Do you post a brag in your team group on Facebook?
 Do you call them or go Live to congratulate them with a personal message?
 The more you do, the better!

-If your team members are excited about their achievement, they are more likely to repeat it and strive for more.
+If your team members are excited about their achievements, they are more likely to repeat it and strive for more.
 It will also inspire others in your team to strive for recognition.

 Not everyone in your team will achieve the standard required for public recognition.
-But a good leader will make everyone in the team feel valued.
+But a good leader will make everyone on the team feel valued.